 Under applicable regulations of the People's Republic of China, or PRC, and the terms of the business license of ChipMOS Shanghai, a wholly-owned subsidiary of our controlled consolidated subsidiary, Modern Mind, the business license of ChipMOS Shanghai may automatically become void and ChipMOS Shanghai may have to be liquidated if Modern Mind fails to invest an additional US\$202.5 million by July 6, 2005, unless an extension has been obtained from competent PRC regulatory authorities.
-We intend to use approximately US\$25 million of our net proceeds from this offering as a loan to Modern Mind to fund an additional US\$25 million capital contribution to ChipMOS Shanghai primarily to finance ChipMOS Shanghai's facility construction costs.
-We may not have sufficient financial resources to meet ChipMOS Shanghai's investment commitments without obtaining additional financing.
+We intend to use approximately US\$50 million of our net proceeds from this offering as a loan to Modern Mind to fund an additional US\$50 million capital contribution to ChipMOS Shanghai primarily to finance ChipMOS Shanghai's facility construction costs.
+We will be required to raise additional funds to meet ChipMOS Shanghai's investment commitments.
 Even if we have the financial resources available, we may decide not to fund the investment if it would cause Mosel to violate applicable ROC laws and regulations.
 See "- Risks Relating to Countries in Which We Conduct Operations - The investment in Mainland China by our controlled consolidated subsidiary, Modern Mind, through ChipMOS Shanghai, and the related contractual arrangements may result in Mosel violating ROC laws governing investments in Mainland China by ROC companies or persons.
 Any sanctions on Mosel as a result of any violation of ROC laws may cause Mosel to decrease its ownership in us significantly or cause Mosel to take other actions that may not be in the best interest of our other shareholders."